ratschlab/medical-reports-deidentification/docs/overview.md

 ![System overview](figs/system_overview.png)

-## import
+## Document Import

-The `import` command imports reports typically from a database, converts them to a GATE compatible representation and stores a batch of documents into a GATE corpus (which is a directory on a filesystem).
+The deidentifier tool imports JSON reports typically from a database (json reports on the filesystem are also supported) and converts them to a GATE compatible representation.
+The `annotate` command can read directly from the appropriate source.
+The `import` command only does the import and conversion step and stores a batch of documents into a GATE corpus (which is a directory on a filesystem).

 It is assumed that the documents are stored in a database table or view, one row per document.
 The actual report content is encoded as JSON string in one of the columns.
 Other required columns denote the document type (`FCODE`) as well as the report id.

-The tree like structure of the JSON documents is preserved during the conversion to the GATE compatible representation .
+The tree like structure of the JSON documents is preserved during the conversion to the GATE compatible representation.
 This can be exploited during the annotation.

 ## annotate